Packaging Alternatives To Plastic: Eco-friendly Substitutes For Plastic

 The chemicals in the plastic packaging leeches in to your food.

 Hence, absorbing the product equates to absorbing the chemicals as well.
+See our blog on edible containers.

 Packaging: and staggering statistics